Contents On This Page

-Firstly, one of the major reason why we grow nails is that our nails act as a defense for your fingertip.
+Firstly, one of the major reason why we grow nails is that our nails act as a defence for your fingertip.

 When you look at your nails, evident in them are nerves underneath them with each, performing a unique function which helps in keeping your nails healthy.

 Moreover, fingernails and toenails contain keratin made up of protein which helps in strengthening and shielding nails.
-To further understand why do nails grow downward or bent, lets quickly take a look at the parts that makes up your nails.
+To further understand why do nails grow downward or bent lets quickly take a look at the parts that make up your nails.

-Below, are the different parts or nerves that makes up our nails which would be well elaborated on.
+Below, are the different parts of nerves that make up our nails which would be well elaborated on.